gardener/gardener/docs/proposals/13-automated-seed-management.md

     persistent-volumes: 3
 ```

-### Custom Resources and Resource Plugins

-To handle custom resources, including provider-specific resources, a custom resource plugin framework similar to Kubernetes [Device Plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) could be introduced to advertise custom resources to the `gardenlet`.

-Custom resource plugins could be deployed as sidecars in the `gardenlet` pod, so that they would be able to register and communicate with `gardenlet` via gRPC.
-Such resources might include for example load balancers on Azure, and other similar resources that may require provider-specific initialization or communication with the cloud provider.

 ### Scheduling Algorithm

 Currently `gardener-scheduler` uses a simple non-extensible algorithm in order to schedule shoots onto seeds.
 It goes through the following stages: